13underscore/console-output/README.md

 TypeError: Failed to fetch
 The website you tried to run the bookmarklet on doesn't allow trafic to other website.
 To fix it: Copy the main-release file and run it as a bookmarklet.

 EvalError: Refused to evaluate a string as JavaScript because 'unsafe-eval': The website you tried to run doesn't allow evals.
-To fix it, Copy the main-release file and run it as a bookmarklet, But you cannor run code.
-Just use inspect element.
+To fix it, Copy the main-release file and run it as a bookmarklet.